The University of Texas Health Science Center at Houston requires a minimum of 125 semester hours to graduate with a bachelor's degree.

 UT Health Houston offers an orientation program before the start of fall classes to prepare new students for college life.

 |Summer Classes Available||√|

 Reminder: UT Health Houston may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 UT Health Houston has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 When choosing a major, UT Health Houston students have several choices to make.
-Scroll down to see a full list of majors offered at UT Health Houston below.
+Scroll down to the bottom of this page to see a full list of majors offered at UT Health Houston.

 The Reserve Officers' Training Corps, which is also commonly known as ROTC, is a leadership program that prepares students to serve in the U.S. Armed Forces after graduation.
 College level ROTC programs prepare students to become officers in the military through physical, academic, and leadership training.
 ROTC programs are part of the college curriculum and usually cover the cost of tuition.

 Does UT Health Houston have any ROTC programs?